concrete5cojp/concrete5-Coding-Guideline/readme.md

 ## Example: Page Template List

-These page template handle are used for Body Wrapper Class in concrete5.
+These page template handles are used for Body Wrapper Class in concrete5.
 So we recommend that you determine the following Page Template list before start coding.

 Name | Handle
 --- | ---